 Basin Electric Power Cooperative (Basin Electric) has been committed to meeting its Regional Haze reduction goals in a timely, cost-effective manner.
-Any future reductions sought through

-State Implementation Plans (SIPs) should not be the sole responsibility of utilities, which have already committed to reductions.
-North Dakota, Wyoming, and other states should continue to exercise their discretion in any Regional Haze SIP for the facilities under their jurisdiction, and Basin Electric urges the Environmental Protection Agency (EPA) to continue to defer to the states as they exercise their discretion in making Regional Haze determinations.
+Any future reductions sought through State Implementation Plans (SIPs) should not be the sole responsibility of utilities, which have already committed to reductions.
+States should continue to exercise their discretion in any Regional Haze SIP for the facilities under their jurisdiction, and Basin Electric urges the Environmental Protection Agency (EPA) to continue to defer to the states as they exercise their discretion in making Regional Haze determinations regarding reasonable progress.
 States should also work with EPA to take into account international and non-anthropogenic sources and adjust goals accordingly.